In the neighbourhood: Strassen

 Transport & parking

-Public bus lines 8, 11, 16 22, 31 and 33 run through Strassen, as well as private lines 222, 240, 248, 250, 255 and 260.
+Public bus lines 8, 10, 11, 16 22, and 31 run through Strassen, as well as private lines 222, 230, 240, 248, 250, 255 and 260.
+You can find their destinations here.
 The Stroossen Bus can take you from your home to the hospital, Belle Etoile shopping centre or to the station, Monday to Saturday, you just need to call 45 minutes in advance, and the 222 runs a late night service through the night at weekends.
 You can find all the bus information here.
 The Strassen/Bertrange train station runs into town and out to Arlon, you can find the station details here.

 In addition to national state aid for the purchase of electric or hybrid cars and electric bicycles, the commune of Strassen applies an additional subsidy of 25% for its residents registered for more than 6 months.
 You can find out more here.